The Nursery to eighth grade advantage

-By not having a high school, Gordon focuses on the particular needs of younger students.
+By not having a high school, Gordon focuses on the particular needs of elementary school students.
 Teachers challenge students to produce their best work without the presence of older students.

 For students, the result is an atmosphere where children are allowed to be children, in the best possible sense, until they graduate from eighth grade, joyously experiencing the full range of challenges and rewards that these eleven years have to offer.

 The scale of the school allows for continuity throughout the academic program.
 Transitions between grades, and divisions, are handled with great care and communication, creating a path for each child where they are supported by the adult community and challenged in age-appropriate ways.